amundsen-io/amundsen/.github/ISSUE_TEMPLATE/bug-report.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Amunsen version used:
-* Browser Name and version:
+* Data warehouse stores:
-* Operating System and version:
+* Deployment (k8s or native):
-* Link to your project:
+* Link to your fork or repository: